- Why Research

 Research area: Identifying new strategies to target cancer stem cells

-Current research: Dr. Ince’s team is studying the effect of hormones, particularly estrogen, testosterone and Vitamin D in regulation of DNA epigenetic modifications that promote cancer stem cell survival and aggressive cancers.
+Current research: Dr. Ince’s team is studying the effect of hormones, particularly estrogen, androgens and vitamin-D in regulation of DNA epigenetic modifications that promote cancer stem cell survival and aggressive cancers.

-What they’ve learned so far: They discovered that vitamin-D, testosterone and estrogen hormones work synergistically to control cancer stem cells by changing the structure of DNA.
+What they’ve learned so far: They discovered that vitamin-D, androgens and estrogen hormones work synergistically to control cancer stem cells by changing the structure of DNA.

-What’s next: In the next year, they will continue to study the mechanism of this effect.
+What’s next: In the next year, they will continue to study the mechanism of this effect to gain a more comprehensive understanding.

 Dr. Ince received his PhD in Pharmacology from Cornell and completed clinical training at Massachusetts General Hospital, Brigham and Women's Hospital, and Harvard Medical School.
 Dr. Ince was a visiting clinical scientist at Massachusetts Institute of Technology, 2000-2007, where he developed a new cell culture nutrient medium that is now widely used to grow human breast and ovary cells.
-In 2010, he was recruited to the Braman Family Breast Cancer Institute at the University of Miami Miller School of Medicine.
+He is currently Chief of Pathology at New York-Presbyterian Brooklyn Methodist Hospital and a professor of pathology at Weill Cornell Medicine.